tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ### In Summary

-Not all sites fit into the same box, so we're giving you the flexibility to manage your cloud development environment in any way that makes sense for you.
+Not all sites fit into the same box, so we're giving you the flexibility to manage your cloud editing environment in any way that makes sense for you.
 Running a development environment on **Gatsby Cloud** without **Tina Teams** will work for some, and certain users may require deeper user management with **Tina Teams**.
 We'll soon be posting examples of how to host your cloud editing environment on additional services as well..

 <br />